loco-rs/loco/docs-site/content/docs/getting-started/tour/index.md

 Done! enjoy your ride with `loco` 🚂

-## Checking Out SaaS Authentication
+## Checking Out SaaS/React Authentication

 Your generated app contains a fully working authentication suite, based on JWTs.